"Sept. 27, 2012 -- Half of pregnant women don't get flu shots, putting themselves and their child at risk of severe flu.

-- If TAMIFLU for oral suspension is not available or you cannot swallow TAMIFLU capsules, your healthcare provider may instruct you to open TAMIFLU capsules and mix the capsules contents with sweetened liquids such as chocolate syrup (regular or sugar-free), corn syrup, caramel topping, or light brown sugar (dissolved in water).
+- If TAMIFLU for oral suspension is not available or you cannot swallow TAMIFLU capsules, your healthcare provider or pharmacist may instruct you to open TAMIFLU capsules and mix the capsules contents with sweetened liquids such as chocolate syrup (regular or sugar-free), corn syrup, caramel topping, or light brown sugar (dissolved in water).

 What are the possible side effects of TAMIFLU?

 - Serious skin and allergic reactions.
 TAMIFLU can